 Raised an only child, Maximillian was named after St. Maximilian Kolbe (born Raymund Kolbe in 1894), a Catholic saint and martyr that sacrificed himself to die in place of a stranger while imprisoned at Auschwitz in Nazi-occupied Poland during World War II on August 14, 1941, now known as "St. Maximilian Day".
-"X-Men" actress Halle Berry's birthday falls on "St. Maximilian Day" and fortuitously in 2004, she gifted a 12 year old Maximillian Goldberg his very first taste of Hollywood: her "Hallewood" Fan Club named him "Groover of the Quarter" and his prizes included a phone call from the Oscar®, Emmy®, and Golden Globe-winning actress, then-filming DC's "Catwoman" in Canada.
-Halle knew Maximillian's mother was a singer and though he was a student at Houston's prestigious "Meyerland Performing and Visual Arts Middle School", Halle caught him off-guard by asking if he, too, could sing.
+"X-Men" actress Halle Berry's birthday falls on "St. Maximilian Day" and fortuitously in 2004, she gifted a 12 year old Maximillian Goldberg a sweet first taste of Hollywood: her "Hallewood" Fan Club named Max "Groover of the Quarter" and prizes included a phone call from the Oscar®, Emmy®, and Golden Globe-winning actress, then-filming DC's "Catwoman" in Canada.
+Halle knew Maximillian's mother was a singer and though Max was a student at Houston's prestigious "Meyerland Performing and Visual Arts Middle School" Halle caught Max off-guard by asking if Max was a singer as well.
 "Oh no!
 I could break glass with my voice!" the lying 12 year old replied, to a very suspicious Halle.
 Maximillian says Halle's "super" phone call changed everything.

-Tremendous fan support won Maximillian his "Got Noise?"
+Tremendous fan support won Maximillian's "Got Noise?"
 MacBook Pro, which became a gift that kept on giving.
-He used it to record his first demos, including a cover of Sam Smith's "Latch" that ended up MTV and RCA Records in 2013.
+Max used it to record a first set of demos, including a cover of Sam Smith's "Latch" that ended up MTV and RCA Records in 2013.
 Some listeners had a difficult time discerning the difference between Maximillian's cover and Sam Smith's original.
 Mariah Carey's early songs "Vision of Love" and "Love Takes Time" were sometimes mistaken as Whitney Houston's by those without MTV.
-Naysayers accused Maximillian of uploading Sam's original song and slapping his own name on it.
+Naysayers accused Maximillian of uploading Sam's original song and slapping their own name on it.
 Vindication came.
 In 2017, Sam Smith and a then-unknown Maximillian Goldberg crossed paths at an L.A. club.
 Sam was in town finishing "Pray" with Timbaland, the final track on "The Thrill of It All".
-On 4/11/2017, Maximillian spotted an incognito Sam across the club and slithered his way across the room.
-He didn't explain his "Latch" fiasco or that he'd already arranged a duet for the two of them, a cover of Whitney Houston and Mariah Carey's Oscar winning "When You Believe" (transposed down 7 semitones).
+On 4/11/2017, Maximillian spotted an incognito Sam across the club and slithered across the room.
+Max didn't explain the "Latch" fiasco or the already-arranged duet for the two of them, a cover of Whitney Houston and Mariah Carey's Oscar-winning "When You Believe" (transposed down 7 semitones).
 Like DiCaprio's Jack Dawson in Titanic, Maximillian felt obligated to help a (Oscar and Grammy winning) fish-out-of-water blend in, dance, and have a good time.
-Despite Sam sticking out like the Queen of England at the grimy club, they danced the night away before taking a selfie together (a photo Maximillian calls "Cinderfella's glass sneaker").
+Despite Sam sticking out like the Queen of England at the grimy club, they danced the night away before taking a selfie together (a photo Maximillian calls "Cinderella's glass slipper").
 Maximillian's parting words were "No more lonely hours for you!"
 Sam flew to London the next morning and they never saw each other again.
 That's not where the story ends, though.
 The first song Sam Smith wrote after that fateful night went on to become the most played song on the radio in the entire WORLD in 2019...

 The Top of the Charts

-2022 marks The Year of The Tiger, so...
+2022 marks The Year of The Tiger.